 In reality, even with the outcomes of COP21 the establishment of a global carbon regime will take some time.
 This means that policies and measures taken to reduce greenhouse gas emissions will, by and large, continue to focus on where emissions are directly produced.
-ICMM in 2011 released a set of principles for climate change policy design.

-- provide clear policies for a predictable, measured transition to a long term price on greenhouse gas emissions
+- Provide clear policies for a predictable, measured transition to a long term price on greenhouse gas emissions.

-- apply climate change related revenues to manage a transition to a low carbon future
+- Apply climate change related revenues to manage a transition to a low carbon future.

-- facilitate trade competiveness across sectors
+- Facilitate trade competiveness across sectors.

-- seek broad-based application
+- Seek broad-based application.

-- be predictable and gradual
+- Be predictable and gradual.

-- be simple and effective
+- Be simple and effective.